AkshayGadekar/bulkExportCSV/README.md

 ## Usage

 ### Make a query
 Prepare an eloquent query, make sure query does not have get(), first(), skip(), limit() methods.
-By Default package will export all records.
+By Default package will export all records query gives.
 ```php
 $query = \App\Models\User::query();
 $query->with('serviceProvider')->where('country', 'IN');